Skip to main content

-If you’re looking for more advanced ways to do row-wise calculations check out the Difference, Multi Row, Cumulative or Running Interval tool
+The Compare tool is similar to a LAG function in SQL.
+If you’re looking for more advanced ways to do row-wise calculations check out the Cumulative, Running Interval or Loop tool

 Configuration